 Welcome to Idea Space, a quarterly roundup of timely and thought-provoking podcasts on a variety of topics that create space for new ideas.

-Now that we’re a few weeks into 2019, it’s a good time to evaluate and assess our ambitions for the year ahead.
+Now that we’re well into 2019, it’s a good time to revisit and assess some key personal and professional resolutions you might have made.

-To get you started on your journey of “new year, new me,” here’s a list of podcasts from notable names.
+Here’s a list of podcasts from notable names to help on your journey for self-improvement.
 They cover everything from leadership to living your best life.

 1. To be a better leader.